marreapato/Estagio_Internship_SEPLAN/README.md

     - Project: Write Report about the First Meeting With Directors to Discuss the Database Project.

-    - Project: Watch and Update Project's Timeline.
+    - Project: Watch and Update The DataBase Project's Timeline.